 Washington Negligence Laws

-Serious accidents and injuries can have devastating effects on a victim’s life, bringing with them expensive medical bills, costly property damage, and life-long trauma.
-You may assume that if you suffered because of an accident that the law will find the other party completely at fault for your injuries and their insurance company will help you recover.
-Sometimes it is easy to determine if another party was at fault for your injuries, such as a driver who ran a red light.
+Serious accidents and injuries can have devastating effects on a victim’s life, bringing with them expensive medical bills, costly property damage, and lifelong trauma.
+You would assume that if you suffered loss because of another person, their insurance company would be required to help you recover.
+Sometimes it is easy to determine if another party was at fault for your injuries, such as if they ran a red light or drove drunk.
 But what about cases where you were partially at fault?
 How will that impact your compensation?

 When pursuing a personal injury claim in Seattle, it is important to understand how Washington’s negligence laws will influence the damages owed to you.
 At Hardwick & Pendergast, P.S., our attorneys have the experience, knowledge, and perseverance to fight for the maximum amount of compensation for our clients who have been injured by another individual’s negligence, even if they were partially at fault.
 Contact us today at (425) 228-3860 or toll-free at (888) 228-3860 for a free case evaluation!